What’s New in Xcode

-Xcode 5.0.2 addresses reported developer issues and Apple qualification testing.
-See Xcode Release Notes for more information.
+Xcode 5.1.1 is a maintenance release addressing reported developer issues and Apple qualification testing.

-You obtain Xcode 5 from the Mac App Store, it is a free download that installs directly into the Applications folder.
-By default, Xcode downloads developer documentation in the background for offline reading, and automatically downloads documentation updates as well.
-This behavior can be changed after installation via the Downloads preferences pane.
+You obtain Xcode 5 from the Mac App Store.
+It is a free download that installs directly into the Applications folder.
+By default, Xcode downloads developer documentation in the background for offline reading and also automatically downloads documentation updates.
+This behavior can be changed after installation using the Downloads preferences pane.